adequatica/mmkml2gpx/README.md

 ### How it works

-1. If you have KMZ files (default maps.me export filetype) you need to convert it to KML:
+1. If you have KMZ files (default maps.me export filetype) you need to convert them into KML:
     - Change filetype from .KMZ to .ZIP
     - Unzip file and you will get .KML
 2. Put .KML files into /KML folder in the current repository